hgschiller/ioBroker.weekplan/README.md

 ## weekplan adapter for ioBroker

-Wochenplan bzw Essensplan für eine Woche in Verbindung mit Chefkoch.de
+Wochenplan bzw.
+Essensplan für eine Woche in Verbindung mit Chefkoch.de

 ## Developer manual
 This section is intended for the developer.
 It can be deleted later